 - Resource Guide on Children's Environmental Health includes a keyword index so students can search specific toxicants. (http://www.cehn.org/resources/resource_guide)

-- My environment, my health, my choices (free registration required) is an education project intended to offer students and teachers a new set of tools to address environmental health issues and concerns in their daily lives. (http://lifesciences.envmed.rochester.edu/register.html)
+- My environment, my health, my choices (free registration required) is an education project intended to offer students and teachers a new set of tools to address environmental health issues and concerns in their daily lives.
+Select "Environmental Health" from list of Keywords. (http://lifesciences.envmed.rochester.edu/lessons.html)